Guiding Your Team Through Organizational Change

 8. Trust in Leadership

 Trust is everything in times of change.
-While your team might not fully trust the decisions coming from the wider organisation, they need to trust you to lead them through it.
+While your team might not fully trust the decisions coming from the wider organization, they need to trust you to lead them through it.

 Tip: Be transparent about your role in implementing the change and share your thoughts honestly—even if you’re not entirely on board with every aspect yourself.
 Trust is built on authenticity, so don’t shy away from tough conversations.